Welcome to Year 3

 Please wear PE Kit:

 - Dark bottoms, white t shirt and trainers.

 - Hair should be tied up

 - Earrings and watches removed prior to coming to school.

-This half term some children are taking part in the Kixx after school sports club, this is on a Wednesday.
+This half term some children are taking part in the Sports After School Sports Club, this is on a Monday.